 But purchase didn’t doesn’t the edge checker.
 You have to buy this component separately.
 A good edge checker enables you to check whether you have square hollows.

 What’s the difference between the device from Sparx and traditional ice skate sharpening machines such as a Wissota sharpener?

-An option such as Wissota costs a couple hundred dollars more than the Sparx sharpener.
-Good regular style sharpening machines last a long time.
-As for the Sparx unit, it’s not been around long enough so users can’t speak authoritatively about its durability.
+An option such as Wissota costs a couple of hundred dollars more than the Sparx sharpener.
+Good regular-style sharpening machines last a long time.
+As for the Sparx unit, it’s not been around long enough, so users can’t speak authoritatively about its durability.

-In terms of ease of use, you do require serious blade sharpening skills to use a unit such as the Wissota.
+In terms of ease of use, you need serious blade sharpening skills to use a unit such as the Wissota.
 In comparison, anyone with a working pair of hands can get the job done on the Sparx.

-Then there’s the little issue of grinding disks.
-With a unit such as the Wissota, you never need to buy different kinds of discs to make different hollows.
+With a Wissota, you never need to buy different kinds of discs to make different hollow profiles.
 The same disc enables you to make different hollows.
-All you have to do is set the disc correctly and that’s it.
+Simply set the disc correctly and that’s it.

 What’s more, the grinding disks in most conventional sharpening machines last much longer compared to those of the Sparx.